Public toilet: Access for women

-While some public facilities were available to women in London by 1890, there were much fewer than those available to men.
+While some public facilities were available to women in London by 1890, there were many fewer than those available to men.

 Toilets also were assigned strong moral overtones.
 While public water closets were considered necessary for sanitation reasons, they were viewed as offending public sensibilities.
 It has been said that because public facilities were associated with access to public spaces, extending these rights to women was viewed as "immoral" and an "abomination".
-As a result of Victorian era codes, women were delegated to the private sphere, away from the public, fulfilling their roles as dutiful wives and mothers where any association with sexuality or private body parts was taboo.
+As a result of Victorian era codes, women were delegated to the private sphere, away from the public, fulfilling their roles as wives and mothers where any association with sexuality or private body parts was taboo.
 For women, the female lavatory in a public space was associated with danger and immoral sexual conduct.

 According to World Bank data from 2017, over 500 million women lacked access to sanitation facilities to go to the bathroom or manage menstrual hygiene.
 Risk of sexual assault is high, in India as high as 50%.
-Amnesty International includes sex-separated toilets among its list of suggested measures to ensure the safety of women and girls in schools.
+Amnesty International includes training school staff in early intervention strategies to address harassment and violence, among its list of suggested measures to ensure the safety of women and girls in schools.

-In many places the queues for the women's toilets are longer than those for the men's; efforts to deal with this are known as potty parity.
-It has been estimated that women take up to 50% longer in the toilet.
-The reasons given include pregnancy, managing menstruation, health conditions (such as cystitis), clothing design, and helping others.
-Women are more likely to be accompanied by children, disabled, or older people.
+In many places the queues for the female toilets are longer than those for the male ones; efforts to deal with this are known as potty parity.
+Male bathrooms tend to have more toilets available.
+It has been estimated that females can take up to 50% longer in the toilet.
+The reasons given include the requirement to use a cubicle rather than a urinal, pregnancy, managing menstruation, health conditions (such as cystitis), clothing design, and helping others.
+Women are more likely to be accompanied by very young children, disabled, or older people.